fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 }
 ```

-- Specify the legend caption value using the `legendCaption` attribute, which accepts strings.
+- Specify the **legend of chart** caption value using the `legendCaption` attribute, which accepts strings.

 - Specify the legend caption font using the `legendCaptionFont` attribute.